OWASP/samm/Current Releases/v2.0b/core/implementation/i-secure-build.md

 Ideally, handle code signing on a separate centralized server which does not expose the certificate to the system executing the build.

-### Maturity Questions
-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
-  * You can rapidly and easily deploy new build environments without specialist knowledge
-  * You version and maintain the build environment as code in a repository
-  * You can easily add new security checks to any stage of the build pipeline
-  * Most of regressions in production also occur in a pre-production environment
-  * You handle build and runtime secrets via a standardised solution (e.g. secret vault)
-  * Developers cannot access secrets in the production environment
-  * You securely audit any developer access to the production environment

 ## Maturity 3
 ### Benefit